OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-13.md

 ```
 3. Write a test for viewing a specific bibliographic record
 ```
+Feature: View Bib Record
+  As a library cataloger
+  I want to view a bib record
+  so that I can examine its properties

   Scenario: Successfully View Bib
     When I go to "/bib/70775700"
     Then I should see "Dogs and cats" in the "div#content > h1" element